-One of the ways ground water is depleted is by reducing the watershed area by cutting forests.
-Forest trees break the fall of rain, and help in its slow absorption by the soil.
-This water then seeps down into the soil to recharge the ground water reservoirs or rivers.
-When there is less forests, there is less ground or river water recharged, and is lost as runoff.
-WWF, Borneo considers these watersheds crucial for the rivers of the islands.
+Ground water is depleted through mining operations from cutting forests.
+The forest trees break the fall of rain and slows the absorption rate in the soil.
+The water then seeps down into the soil to recharge the groundwater reservoirs or rivers.
+When there are fewer forests, there is less ground or river water recharged, Water is lost through runoff.

 Stream Flow Blocked

 In many cases, strip mining blocks streams, causing downstream rivers to dry up.
 Blockage of streams and the dumping of mining soil has led to the destruction of entire wetlands and swamps that previously absorbed and retained rainwater.

 Artificial pit pools and sedimentation lagoons are built to contain water contaminated by the toxic chemicals from the mines.
 These waste water reservoirs are ecologically unproductive and dredging techniques are required to clean up these mining ponds.